 Which when the Spanyards espied approaching towards them, the whole sea being light with the flame thereof, supposing that those incendiary shippes, besides the danger of the fire, were also provided of deadly engins and murdering inventions, they raised a pittifull cry, weighed anchor, cutt their cables, and in a terrible panic feare, with great haste and confusion put to sea.

 Amongst which the great Galleasse [a ship with sails and oars, capable of moving with no wind], having broken her rudder, floated up and downe, and the next day fearefully making towards Calys [Calais], ranne aground upon the sands ...
 (Camden, Annales Rerum Angliae et Hiberniae Regnante Elizabetha, 1588, Section 26)

 The August 8th battle of Gravelines was so fierce that both sides effectively exhausted their ammunition.
-For much of the battle, the Spanish were fighting both the British and the wind which appeared to be pushing Spanish ships into the shoals.
+For much of the battle, like much of the entire campaign, the Spanish were fighting both the British and the wind (which appeared to be pushing Spanish ships into the shoals).

 Then, the wind shifted.
 Philip's ships were able to escape into the North Sea.
 Although battered, the Armada was effectively undefeated.
 Bloodied, the Spaniards were unbowed.
 The official Spanish account expresses relief:

 From this desperate peril [the battle at Gravelines] we were saved by God's mercy.